TheNorthMemory/wechatpay-axios-plugin/README.md

   - Optim: Documentation and coding comments.

 - v0.0.9
-  - Feature: defination of the `Typescript`
+  - Feature: definition of the `Typescript`

 - v0.0.8
   - Optim: on `castCsvBill`, drop the `trim` on each rows